 Josephine Minhinnett, Ryerson University, Toronto, Canada

-Jayne Kelley, University of Illinois at Chicago, Chicago, United States
+Jayne Kelley, University of Illinois at Chicago, United States

-Victoria Bugge Øye, Columbia University School of Architecture, Planning and Preservation, New York, United States
+Victoria Bugge Øye, Columbia University, New York, United States

 Alexandra Courcoulas, Institute of Fine Arts, New York, United States